spevans/swift-project1/README.md

 ## Current status

+31/12/2025

+- USB XHCI fixes to improve device enumeration.
+- Fix booting from a USB flash drive.
+- Add a large font and automatically use it on high-resolution displays.

 30/11/2025

 - Update to kstdlib swift toolchain that fixes use of spare bits in pointers used for enum payload tags.